kaazing/gateway/doc/enterprise-shield/c_enterprise_shield_use_cases.md

 Common Enterprise Shield™ Use Cases ![This feature is available in KAAZING Gateway - Enterprise Edition](../images/enterprise-feature.png)
 =====================================

-This topic provides a high-level overview of some common Enterprise Shield use cases.
+This topic provides a high-level overview of some common Enterprise Shield™ use cases.

 Before You Begin
 --------------------------------------